 Studies show that in addition to helping families resolve conflicts and cope with stressors, family systems therapy may also improve the following mental health conditions:

-This type of therapy isn’t recommended for families in which one or more members is actively engaging in any form of abuse (e.g. emotional, physical or sexual).
+This type of therapy isn’t recommended for families in which one or more members are actively engaging in any form of abuse (e.g. emotional, physical, or sexual).